mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **70 minutes**

-I headed out on my Helmcken route with the idea of adding a few more undulations.
 Today was mostly cloudy and a humid, 15&#8451;.
+I headed out on my Helmcken route with the idea of adding in few more undulations.
+This was a pretty routine, _"easy effort"_ run; I kept it easy on the uphills and comfortable everywhere else.
-I had a packet of _"Macha Latté"_ flavoured ReKarb at the 40 minute mark; that tasted and sat with me ok.
-I felt comfortable through the first 60 minutes and I started to feel a bout of heavy legs for the last 10 minutes.
-My coach nailed the right run for this day.
+I enjoyed a packet of _"Macha Latté"_ flavoured ReKarb at the 40 minute mark; it sat ok with me.
+I started to feel a bout of heavy legs for the final 10 minutes; meaning coach nailed the right amount of run for today.

 <!---->